JasonBates/vibeCoding/README.md

    export SUPABASE_KEY=your_supabase_anon_key
    ```

    **Note:** Supabase credentials are optional.
-The app will work without them, but haiku history won't be saved.
+The app will work without them, but poem history won't be saved.

 ### 🗄️ Supabase Setup (Optional)

-To enable haiku storage and history features:
+To enable poem storage and history features:

 1. **Create a Supabase account:**
    - Go to [supabase.com](https://supabase.com)